 Growing up in the Midwest, even I was told that going to a doctor was only for white people.
 I’ve been told the horror stories of family members who were abused, disrespected, and tortured.
 And of course, these stories were never reported because we are conditioned to know that we won’t be believed.

-It’s a new century, and there are many prominent medical professionals in all fields from all backgrounds who treat people fairly and who provide quality medical care that saves lives and inspires well-being.
+There are many prominent medical professionals in all fields from all backgrounds who treat people fairly and who provide quality medical care that saves lives and inspires well-being.
 It’s possible to live longer, healthier lives and no one has to suffer in silence or in isolation.

 Our mental and physical health greatly impacts our children and grandchildren, and how we care for ourselves influences future generations.
-American slaves became free and received no medical treatment for their trauma or the injuries they sustained while being held captive.
+American slaves became free and received no medical treatment for their trauma or for the injuries they sustained while being held captive.

-How did a life of violence, oppression, and untreated sicknesses shape Black culture and the generations of people who are now alive post slavery?
+How did a life of violence, oppression, and untreated sicknesses shape Black culture and the generations of people who are now alive post-slavery?
 How can we heal the wounds of people whose stories and experiences determine their overall health and their capacity to contribute to a meaningful, productive society?